This document shows examples for using the

 predict(fit, type = "response").
 This plot type requires the

-vars argument to select specific terms that should be used for the x-axis and - optional - as grouping factor.
+vars argument to select specific terms that should be used for the x-axis and - optional - as first or second grouping factor.
 Hence,

-vars must be a character vector with the names of one or two model predictors.
+vars must be a character vector with the names of one to three model predictors.

 # the binary outcome sjp.glm(fit, type = "pred", vars = "barthel")